 A20b.
-Initial Operator National Response Center (NRC) Report Number

-§191.5 requires that incidents meeting the criteria outlined in §191.3 be reported directly to the 24-hour National Response Center (NRC) at 1-800-424-8802 at the earliest practicable moment .
+Initial Operator National Response Center (NRC) Report Number hour National Response Center (NRC) at 1-800-424-8802 at the earliest practicable moment .
 The NRC assigns numbers to each call.
 Enter the number assigned to the operator's initial Immediate Notice (sometimes referred to as the "Telephonic Report").
-If a NRC report was not made, select the option that best describes why: NRC Notification Not Required, NRC Notification Required But Not Made, Do Not Know NRC Report Number.
+If a NRC report was not made, select NRC Notification Required But Not Made.